AccentureFed/18FRFQ-Response/process-documentation/evidence/Attachment_E_Evidence_A/README.md

 High level features of the phototype were conveyed.
 The ability to Search the data set, Alert users of changes, display information in a dashboard and enable security features to mitigate risk.

-These festures were fully fleshed out a
+These festures were fully fleshed out and